Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 export PATH=$PATH:/home/ubuntu/bin # replace with your path
 ```

-2. Build an k3s cluster that runs minio and postgres pod.
+2. Build a k3s cluster that runs Minio and Postgres pods.
-[minio](https://min.io/) is a S3 compatible object store that will later be used to store task output, input etc.
+[minio](https://min.io/) is an S3-compatible object store that will be used later to store task output, input, etc.
-[postgres](https://www.postgresql.org/) is am open source object-relational database that will later be used by flyteadmin to store all flyte infomation.
+[postgres](https://www.postgresql.org/) is an open-source object-relational database that will later be used by flyteadmin to store all Flyte information.

 ```shell
 # Step1: start k3 scluster, create pod for postgres, minio.
 NOTE, We can not access Flyte UI yet, but we can access Minio console now.